 What are the requirements an MSP should fulfill in order to attract and keep the best staff?

-An MSP should create a great environment if they want to attract and keep the best staff.
+An MSP should create a great environment if they want to attract and keep the best staff, regardless of whether they hire locally or rely on an company providing outsourced MSP staffing services.
 To do so, recruit slowly and over staff.
 When you get to interview your future employees, don’t rely on an interrogation style of interviewing.
 Hire only the people that fit your culture.
 Build your brand around caring for the wellbeing of your staff and having a commitment to structure.
 Use that structure for your staff’s career advancement by clearly defining expectations and holding your staff accountable.
 Finally, allow your employees breathing room by adding variation to their roles.

 What is the best way to recruit and interview to get the best staff?